Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Preliminaries and Problem Setup

 \section{Preliminaries and Problem Setup}

-Given a sentence $s$ containing a pair of entities $(e_1, e_2)$, the goal of relation extraction is to identify the semantic relation $\rho \in \mathcal{R}$ that holds between them, where $\mathcal{R}$ denotes a predefined set of relation types.
-In the context of LLM-based relation extraction, the sentence $s$, entity pair $(e_1, e_2)$, and relation set $\mathcal{R}$ are encoded into a prompt $x$, which is presented to a LLM.
-The model then generates a textual response $y$, from which the predicted relation $\hat{\rho} \in \mathcal{R}$ is extracted.
+Given a sentence $s$ containing an entity pair $(e_1, e_2)$, relation extraction aims to identify the semantic relation $\rho \in \mathcal{R}$ that holds between them, where $\mathcal{R}$ denotes a predefined set of relation types.
+In the LLM-based setting, the sentence $s$, entity pair $(e_1,e_2)$, and relation set $\mathcal{R}$ are encoded into a prompt $x$ for an LLM.
+The LLM then generates a textual response $y$, from which the predicted relation $\hat{\rho}\in\mathcal{R}$ is extracted.

-An essential yet often overlooked requirement in this process is the ability of LLMs not only to make accurate predictions, but also to explicitly say \textit{``no''} when appropriate.
-That is, to return \texttt{NO-RELATION} when no suitable relation exists among the predefined set $\mathcal{R}$.
-However, prior work often neglects this aspect.
-Even when models are prompted to return \texttt{NO-RELATION} in uncertain cases, few studies evaluate whether LLMs can reliably refrain from hallucinating relations.

-To dive deeper, we use the SciERC \cite{luan2018multi} dataset to examine how well LLMs can distinguish the existence of relations.
-Let $\mathcal{D}_1$ denote the set of all possible entity-relation triples $(e_1, \rho, e_2)$ in the dataset, where each $\rho$ falls into one of two categories: (1) $\rho \in \mathcal{R}$, or (2) $\rho = \texttt{NO-RELATION}$.
-We further construct a subset $\mathcal{D}_2 \subset \mathcal{D}_1$, where all relations belong to the first category (i.e., $\rho \in \mathcal{R}$).
-To intuitively quantify the extent to which LLMs hallucinate relations when extracting on \texttt{NO-RELATION} samples, we make the following definition: \begin{definition}[Hallucination Rate (HR)] The hallucination rate is the proportion of \texttt{NO-RELATION} samples that are incorrectly predicted as having a relation, calculated as
+An essential, yet often overlooked, requirement in this process is the ability of LLMs to return \texttt{NO-RELATION} when no suitable relation in $\mathcal{R}$ applies.
+We study this issue on SciERC \cite{luan2018multi}.
+Let $\mathcal{D}$ be the full evaluation set containing both positive and negative instances, we define two disjoint subsets: $\mathcal{D}_1=\{(e_1,\rho,e_2)\in\mathcal{D}:\rho\in\mathcal{R}\}$ and $\mathcal{D}_2=\{(e_1,\rho,e_2)\in\mathcal{D}:\rho=\texttt{NO-RELATION}\}$.
+Specifically, we consider two evaluation protocols: \begin{itemize}[leftmargin=12pt,topsep=0pt,itemsep=0pt] \item Positive-only: evaluate the LLM on $\mathcal{D}_1$ with label set $\mathcal{R}$ (i.e., \texttt{NO-RELATION} is excluded). \item Full: evaluate on $\mathcal{D}$ with full label set $\mathcal{R}\cup\{\texttt{NO-RELATION}\}$.
+For interpretability, we additionally report performance restricted to the $\mathcal{D}_1$ portion (denoted $\mathcal{D}_1^+$) and the $\mathcal{D}_2$ portion within this full evaluation. \end{itemize} To quantify false assertions of relations on \texttt{NO-RELATION} instances, we use: \begin{definition}[Hallucination Rate (HR)] For the \texttt{NO-RELATION} class, the hallucination rate is

-where $\mathrm{TP}$ denotes the number of samples correctly identified as \texttt{NO-RELATION}, and $\mathrm{FN}$ denotes the number of \texttt{NO-RELATION} samples misclassified as having a relation. \end{definition}
+where $\mathrm{TP}$ is the number of \texttt{NO-RELATION} instances correctly predicted as \texttt{NO-RELATION}, and $\mathrm{FN}$ is the number of \texttt{NO-RELATION} instances misclassified as having any relation in $\mathcal{R}$.
+HR is defined exclusively for the \texttt{NO-RELATION} class and equals the complement of its recall: $\mathrm{HR} = 1 - \mathrm{Recall}_{\texttt{NO-RELATION}}$. \end{definition}